statikbe/repair-map/README.md

 The easiest, but least configurable way to implement the Repair map component, is to use an embedded iframe.
 It's recommended to include [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer) in your application to handle proper resizing of the component.

-Note: the `iframe` itself should span the entire the viewport width; so try not to put in inside a container.
+Note: the `iframe` itself should span the entire the viewport width; so try not to place it inside a container.

-Simply create an `iframe` and pass the embed URL with optional query parameters:
+Create an `iframe` and pass the embed URL with optional query parameters:

 ```
 <iframe id="repair-map" src="https://mapping.sharepair.org/embed?lang=de&mapboxAccessToken=xxx" style="width: 1px; min-width: 100%;"></iframe>
 <script src="https://unpkg.com/iframe-resizer@4.3.2/js/iframeResizer.min.js"></script>
 <script>
-  iFrameResize({    }, '#repair-map');
+  iFrameResize({}, '#repair-map');
 </script>
 ```

 Passing the `lang` parameter is recommended to display the component in your webpage's language (will default to English) You can also provide your own `mapboxAccessToken` parameter to enable the location filter.

+It's also possible to pass [some options](https://github.com/davidjbradshaw/iframe-resizer/blob/master/docs/parent_page/options.md) to the iframe resizer.

 ## Implementation as a Vue component